OLC-LOC-Bioinformatics/update-16Sdata/README.md

 `dir = "DIRECTORY"`

-Change line 7 to your preffered directory to store the logs:
+Change line 7 to your preferred directory to store the logs:

 `logdir = "LOGDIRECTORY"`